 Climb the Sand Dunes at Jockey’s Ridge State Park

-There is ample parking at Jockey’s ridge.
+There is ample parking at Jockey’s Ridge State Park.
 Most people leave their shoes near the entrance to make the trek in the sand to get to the dunes.
-(It’s a bit of a walk, but for those with mobility issues, an all terrain vehicle can be requested at certain times in advance.)
+(It’s a bit of a walk, but for those with mobility issues, an all-terrain vehicle can be requested at certain times in advance.)

 Ride Go Karts or Play Mini Golf at Paradise Fun Park

 Paradise Golf and Arcade has arcades, mini golf and go karts in the Outer Banks.
 This makes it a great option if you’re looking for fun things to do in the Outer Banks with kids.
 The mini golf course is pirate themed with 18 fun holes throughout.
 The go karts are available for kids 10+ to ride solo.
 Kids 4 and older can ride with an adult.
 There are also bumper cars for ages 5+ and an arcade there as well.

 While you’re there, be sure to stop at Booty Treats nearby.
 They have yummy snow cones and ice cream in Nags Head, NC.